kosmetism/react-soundplayer/README.md

     className={String}
     playing={Bool}
     seeking={Bool}
+    seekingIcon={
+        ReactElement
-seekingIcon={ReactElement /*optional icon that will be showed when track is seeking new position to play*/}
+        /*optional icon that will be showed when track is seeking new position to play*/ }
+    soundCloudAudio={
+        instanceof SoundCloudAudio
-    soundCloudAudio={instanceof SoundCloudAudio /*if passed automagically handles play and pause*/}
+        /*if passed automagically handles play and pause*/ }
     onTogglePlay={Func}
 />
 ```